Metropolitan Stadium (MN)

-Weather often delayed or postponed Twins games, but a game between the Twins and Boston Red Sox at Met Stadium on Tuesday night, August 25, 1970 was interrupted for a different reason.
-With Tony Oliva was on first base with one out in the last of the fourth and Rich Reese at bat, first-base umpire Nestor Chylak ran in toward the infield, waving his arms to call time.
+Weather often delayed or postponed Twins games, but a game between the Twins and Boston Red Sox at Met Stadium on the night of ugust 25, 1970, was interrupted for a different reason.
+With Tony Oliva on first base with two out in the last of the fourth and Rich Reese at bat, first-base umpire Nestor Chylak ran in toward the infield, waving his arms to call time.
 The interruption was explained with an announcement that the Bloomington police had been told an explosion would take place at Met Stadium at 9:30.
-The week before, the Old Federal Building in downtown Minneapolis had been bombed, and officials were taking no chances, although they allowed the game to start and be played until 9:15, approximately 45 minutes after the threat had been called in.
+The week before, the Old Federal Building in downtown Minneapolis had been bombed, and officials were taking no chances, although they allowed the game to start and be played until 9:15, about 45 minutes after the threat had been called in.
 The players congregated on the field, away from the stadium structure itself.
 Fans were directed to go to the parking lots.
 However, many of the fans, and others, found their way onto the field.
 The fans mingled with the players and got autographs while vendors walked through the crowd, hawking concessions.
 A beer vendor set his cases on second base and continued his business, quickly selling out.
 Few people even noticed the time when the scoreboard clock showed 9:30, the time set for the explosion, which never occurred.
 Twenty minutes later, fans re-entered the stadium and cleared the field, and the game resumed shortly before 10:00.
 The only blast of the night was from Boston’s Tony Conigliaro, who homered in the eighth inning to give the Red Sox a 1-0 victory.

-Several publications provided general information on Metropolitan Stadium and the Metrodome: Metropolitan Sports Area Stadium: Stadium Souvenir, published by the Metropolitan Sports Area Commission in 1956; 10: A Decade at the Met, by the Minneapolis Chamber of Commerce (1966); History of the Metropolitan Stadium and Sports Center, by Charles Johnson (Minneapolis: Midwest Federal, 1970); and Once There Was a Ballpark, by Joe Soucheray (Edina, Minn.: Dorn Books, 1981).
+Several publications provided general information on Metropolitan Stadium and the Metrodome: Metropolitan Sports Area Stadium: Stadium Souvenir, published by the Metropolitan Sports Area Commission in 1956; 10: A Decade at the Met, by the Minneapolis Chamber of Commerce (1966); History of the Metropolitan Stadium and Sports Center, by Charles Johnson (Minneapolis: Midwest Federal, 1970); and Once There Was a Ballpark, by Joe Soucheray (Edina, Minnesota: Dorn Books, 1981).

 A film, Metropolitan Stadium, was produced by WCCO Radio and Television shortly after the opening of Met Stadium in 1956.
 Narrated by Dick Enroth, this is essentially a film promoting the new stadium as well as the Twin Cities metropolitan area for the purpose of luring major-league baseball to the area.
-However, it contains footage of the final game of Nicollet Park and its demolition, the groundbreaking of the Bloomington stadium, the fire during construction in February 1956, and the first game on April 24, 1956.
+It contains footage of the final game of Nicollet Park and its demolition, the groundbreaking for the Bloomington stadium, the fire during construction in February 1956, and the first game on April 24, 1956.
 The film is available at the Minnesota Historical Society.